- Yoga makes you feel alive.

 Overall, I usually work for 7 hours a day, 6 days in the week.
 I keep Sunday as a holiday.

-What are some of the positives, which would encourage someone to consider this career?
+What are some of the positives, which would encourage someone to consider Yoga as a career?

 There are many plus points like: –